auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ## Increasing Detection Interval and Adding a Tracker

-Given some machine leraning (ML) models are computationally expensive (i.e they are too slow to run on every frame in realtime), we may need to reduce how often we run our ML model.
+Given some machine leraning (ML) models are computationally expensive (i.e they are too slow to run on every frame in real-time), we may need to reduce how often we run our ML model.
 In this step, we will show you how you can reduce the frequency of running a ML model, and then we will complement the `box_detector` with a `box_tracker` to take advantage of a tracker to reduce the ML load as well as creating a unique ID for each detected object.

 ### Increasing Detction Interval